salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-worker-constructor.md

 ### Summary

 The `Worker()` constructor creates a Worker object that executes the script at the specified URL.
 This script must obey the same-origin policy.
-Malicious users can execute script at a specified URL to bypass Locker evaluation rules.
+Malicious users can execute script at a specified URL to bypass Lightning Web Security evaluation rules.

 ### Distorted Behavior

-Locker will throw a `RangeError` when calling the constructor.
-Locker will block access to `Worker.prototype`.
+Lightning Web Security will throw a `RangeError` when calling the constructor.
+Lightning Web Security will block access to `Worker.prototype`.
 <!-- END generated embed, please keep comment -->